 Registering and Accessing Your Account

-ISD 728 has contracted with a third-party administrator, Educators Benefit Consultants (EBC), to review and reimburse claims via check or direct deposit into an individual's bank account.
-If you have any problems filing a claim, or have questions about your online account information or expense reimbursement, contact EBC at 763-552-6053 or 1-888-507-6053.
+ISD 728 has contracted with a third-party administrator, Educators Benefit Consultants (EBC) dba Aviben, to review and reimburse claims via check or direct deposit into an individual's bank account.
+If you have any problems filing a claim, or have questions about your online account information or expense reimbursement, contact Aviben at 763-552-6053 or 1-888-507-6053.

 - Name of health provider with description of services or products purchased,